kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Exactly!
 Like this one, where I asked about the history of the Louvre Museum, and Claude started talking about secret underground tunnels used by French royalty to escape the guillotine.
 That's just not true!

-{Insert Midjourney image of secret underground tunnels used by French royalty to escape the guillotine}
+{ Insert portrait of secret underground tunnels used by French royalty to escape the guillotine }

 Claude: _chiming in_ I apologize if my response was inaccurate, Alice.
 I seem to have conflated some historical facts with fictional narratives.
 It's an error on my part.